kjfreidhof/Arch-BoxOS/README.md

-# BoxOS-Alpha
+# BoxOS-beta

-## This is The Alpha branch for BoxOS this is where When ever i make a change to BoxOS it will get pushed to this
+## This is The beta branch for BoxOS this is the testing branch this is were i test and make sure its ready till its
+## just right then i push to the main branch
-## branch the alpha It is untested so that right their is your
+## This branch is beta It is tested so that right their is your warning This is where i test and constantly make changes

 ## Use this Branch at your Own risk